ctestama/docker_drupalstack/README.md

 Mac OSX

-1. Install Docker for Mac or docker-machine
+1. Install Docker for Mac
 2. cd into the project root and run 'docker-compose up'

 Linux